-On behalf of the IMs/ABs concerned, the C-OSS pre-books the PaPs with the highest priority in case of conflicting requests, or PaPs that are not involved in conflicts until X-7.5.
+On behalf of the IMs/ABs concerned, the C-OSS pre-books the PaPs with the highest priority in case of conflicting requests, or PaPs that are not involved in conflicts between X-8 and X-7.5.

-The C-OSS forwards the requested feeder/outflow path and/or adjustment to the IMs/ABs concerned for elaboration of a timetable offer fitting to the PaP already reserved (prebooked).
-Requests with a lower priority in case of conflicting requests will be forwarded to the IMs/ABs concerned to elaborate a tailor-made offer as close as possible to the initial request.
+The C-OSS forwards the requested feeder/outflow path and/or adjustment to the IMs/ABs concerned for elaboration of a timetable offer fitting to the PaP already reserved (pre-booked).
+Requests with a lower priority value will be forwarded to the IMs/ABs concerned to elaborate a tailor-made offer as close as possible to the initial request.
 Questions occurring during the path elaboration process (e.g. concerning feeders/outflows or connections between corridors) may be discussed and arranged between the IMs/ABs concerned and applicant bilaterally.